ACTIVmap/svg-to-stl/README.md

   - Optionally tune some parameters to bypass some limitations of the reconstruction algorithms

 ### Known problems
-  - SVG mask and clipPath are not supported.
-Unfortunally, Adobe Illustrator produces SVG with such elements.
-If you are used to design using clipping masks, please remove them from you files before importing it in SVG-to-STL (for example using *Expand* then *Crop button* from the *Pathfinder* panel).
+  - SVG mask are not supported.
+Unfortunally, Adobe Illustrator may produce SVG with such elements.
+If you are used to design using masks, please remove them from you files before importing it in SVG-to-STL (for example using *Expand* then *Crop button* from the *Pathfinder* panel).
+  - This tool is only using the fill color, and not the border color.
+In case of non-closed shapes, they will be ignored.
   - SVG text elements are not supported.
 To render text, you need to convert the text to "outlines" or "paths" before saving the SVG file.
   - Some configurations may produce non closed meshes (exemple-07.svg file).
 This problem is due to [a bug](https://github.com/w8r/martinez/issues/124) identified in Martinez, that will be corrected in a near future.